jr-cologne/db-class/README.md

 [ 'username' => 'Jack' ]
 ```

-Please note that you have to provide an associative array with keys that match to the placeholders in the sql query, unless you are not using the named placeholders in the query.
+Please note that you have to provide an associative array with keys that match to the placeholders in the SQL query unless you are not using the named placeholders in the query.
 In case you are just using the question marks as the placeholder, you can get rid of the keys.

 #### PDO Fetch Mode (`$fetch_mode`)
 The [pdo fetch mode](http://php.net/manual/en/pdostatement.fetch.php).
 Defines in which format the data is returned from the database. (optional)